alexlance/randle/README.md

 * Idempotent, only performs the provisioning tasks that need to be done

+### Quick start

+Randle looks for scripts in two directories: *server-todo* and *server-done*.
+The latter contains scripts, that check that the former's scripts have executed.

+A command like this will connect to three servers and provision them with the scripts in the *server-todo* directory:

+> python -m randle -u USERNAME -p PASSWORD -a 192.168.1.7 -a 192.168.1.8 -a 192.168.1.9

+And take a quick look at the options:

+> python -m randle --help

+Note: if you run *python setup.py install --user* it will build a standalone randle binary in ~/.local/bin/.

-### Directory layout
+### More info...

-The folders *server-todo* and *server-done*, contain scripts that execute **on the server** you are provisioning.
+The folders *server-todo* and *server-done*, contain scripts that execute on the server you are provisioning.
+There must be a parity between the files in these two directories.

-*server-todo* contains scripts that actually do stuff on the server, and *server-done* should contain scripts to determine if that aforementioned stuff has been done.
+*server-todo* contains scripts that actually do tasks on the server, and *server-done* should contain scripts to determine if those tasks have been done.

-> Eg:
-> *server-todo/004-packages.sh* (installs some packages)
-> *server-done/004-packages.sh* (check whether those packages have been installed)

 This is meant to provide a sort of low-tech idempotency.
-Ie you can run it multiple times and no harm done.
+Ie you can run randle multiple times and no harm done.
+Eg:

-### Quick start

-First create a folder structure somewhere (I've just bundled them in with this repo so that you the Slack person, can just run the thing)
+> *server-todo/004-update-config.sh* (performs a tasks)
+> #!/bin/bash
+> set -e
+> echo "some config option" > /etc/config.something

+> *server-done/004-update-config.sh* (check that the task was performed)
-> mkdir -p ./randle_dirs/{server-todo,server-done}
+> #!/bin/bash

-The contents of both of those directories should look very similar at all times.
-If one of those folders has four files in it, then the other one should have four files with identical names (but differing contents).

-Populate the *server-todo* folder with scripts that you'd like to run on the servers you are provisioning.
-The scripts will be executed in regular directory order.
-So it makes sense to name them eg: *001-install-packages.sh, 002-configure-packages.sh*.

-Eg: a command like this will connect to three servers and provision them:

-> python -m randle -u USERNAME -p PASSWORD -a 192.168.1.7 -a 192.168.1.8 -a 192.168.1.9 ./randle_dirs/

-(note if you run *python setup.py install* it will build a standalone randle binary and plonk it in your path, so you won't need to invoke it with *python -m randle* anymore)

-The scripts in server-done can just *exit 0* if you don't care about checking.
+> set -e
+> # grep exits 1 if pattern not found
+> grep "some config option" /etc/config.something

+It is strongly recommended that every script be run using *set -e* so that any failures anywhere in the script will cause the script to *exit 1* immediately.

-Or *exit 1* if you want the *server-todo* sibling to *always* execute.
+The scripts in *server-done* must *exit 1* if you want the sibling task to execute.

 ### Ideas for the future

-* Should be able to interrogate a load balancer to dynamically determine the instances beneath it that require provisioning
+* Interrogate a load balancer to dynamically determine the instances beneath it that require provisioning

 * Support for pre-hook operations and post-hook operations (for deploy strategies)

-* Or... built-in deployment strategies, rolling, blue-green, red-black, canary deployment?
+* Or built-in deployment strategies, rolling, blue-green, red-black, canary deployment?

 * Scripts are not OS agnostic.
-Ie, apt vs yum etc. But I'm ok with that.
-The OS agnostic abstraction can be pretty leaky anyway.
+Ie, apt vs yum etc. But the OS agnostic abstraction can be pretty leaky.

 * Only does IP addresses at the moment (doesn't resolve hostnames)